CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 # Introduction

-This R Notebook focuses on analysis of patterns in nutrients concentrations, especially total nitrogen, froma small number of “core” locations sampled by Maine DEP regularly in 2018, 2019, and 2020.
+This R Notebook focuses on analysis of patterns in nutrients concentrations, especially total nitrogen, from a small number of “core” locations sampled by Maine DEP regularly in 2018, 2019, and 2020.
 These sites are all found close to Portland, Maine.